HK says suspension of rep office in Taiwan due to 'gross interference'

 All staff members of the city's representative office in Taiwan have returned home, the statement said.

+Like other democracies, Taiwan has supported Hong Kong's people in their "struggle for democracy and freedom", and the government provides humanitarian care and necessary services to Hong Kong people who come to Taiwan legally, it added.

+"The Hong Kong government has misinterpreted this as a provocation by our side.
+This mentality of contempt for democracy and the rule of law reflects the Hong Kong government's guilty conscience."

-Last year, Taiwan officials in Hong Kong were told their visas would not be renewed unless they signed a document supporting Beijing's claim to Taiwan under its "one China" policy, a person with direct knowledge of the matter told Reuters.
+Last year, Taiwan officials in Hong Kong were told their visas would not be renewed unless they signed a document supporting Beijing's claim to Taiwan under its "one China" policy.

 All of Taiwan's main political parties have rejected the idea.

-(Additional reporting by Yimou Lee in Taipei; Writing by Marius Zaharia, Editing by William Maclean)
+(Additional reporting by Ben Blanchard and Yimou Lee in Taipei; Writing by Marius Zaharia, Editing by William Maclean)

 ((marius.zaharia@thomsonreuters.com; +852 2843 6358;))